LeszczynskiK/Airport_plain_support_app/README.md

 - Takeoff Clearance Indicator: Notifies pilots when they are allowed to take off
 - Runway Guidance: Provides instructions on which runway to proceed to
 - Weather Conditions Display: Provides simulated weather information affecting flights
+- Displays the filed flight plan, including departure airport, destination, alternate airports,
+estimated time of departure (ETD), and estimated time en route (ETE)
+- NOTAMs (Notices to Airmen) Display: Shows relevant NOTAMs for the departure airport, such as runway closures,
+taxiway restrictions, or airspace warnings.
+This ensures pilots are aware of any last-minute changes or hazards
+- Fuel and Load Information: Provides details on fuel load, passenger count,
+cargo weight, and center of gravity (CG) calculations

 2. In the Air Page
 - In-Flight Assistance: Displays altitude, speed, and heading information for pilots
 - Flight Path Guidance: Assists in maintaining the correct flight trajectory